-Gray water classification network etiquette to the know 3 color codes for the effective and efficient use of resources in order to reuse and reclaim.
+Gray water classification network etiquette to the know all 3 color codes for the effective and efficient use of resources in order to reuse and reclaim.

-Gray water definition 3 easy color codes.
-Save potable water.
+In the first place, save potable water.
 Good enough to drink.
-Then, water classification by color is necessary for effective use of conservation methods.
-The definition of gray water.
-Three colors for the types.
+Water classification by color is necessary for effective use of conservation methods.
+Next, the gray water definition with 3 easy color codes.
 A system to identify and use resources appropriately.

 Easier to clean up.
-Know what you can use and what you cannot use.
+Know what you can use and what you cannot.
 Avoid contamination.
 Keep each type separate.
 Save the good stuff for your own consumption.
 Find other uses for non-drinking.
 Some gray water may be good enough to water plants.
-In fact, washing cars on your lawn is a tip for homeowners sustainable gardening.
+In fact, washing cars on your lawn is a tip for sustainable gardening by homeowners.

-Efficient use of water resources.
+Efficient use of water resources is good netiquette.
 Know the various types.
 What they are.
 How they can be used.
 Conservation of your potable water supply.
 Preservation of land that supplies drinking water.

 The gray water definition is drainage water from residential or commercial buildings.
 So it has been previously used.
 Comes from drains and sinks.
 Does not include toilets.
 Sewage waste is black water.

 Households create it by washing dishing, doing laundry, and bathing.
 Businesses create it in similar ways as well.
 After, it is drained it may be reclaimed for some use.

 Gray water is reclaimed for irrigation.
 Landscaping can benefit.
 In some cases, it is treated before reuse.
 Since, it can be contaminated.
 Still, crops may be watered with.
 In general, not safe for human consumption.

 Potable Water Supply